pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

 ## Devloper experience

+Developers will gain the most from these examples if they are:

-- Be comfortable using Windows, OS X or *nix command prompts
+- Comfortable using Windows, OS X or *nix command prompts
+- Familiar with compiling and running java applications
-- Be able to read code written in a high level language such as [Groovy](http://www.groovy-lang.org/)
+- Able to read code written in a high level language such as [Groovy](http://www.groovy-lang.org/)
-- It is recommended that you understand the [Gradle](https://gradle.org/) build tool.
-Some free training is available [here](https://www.udacity.com/course/gradle-for-android-and-java--ud867)
+- Familiar with the [Gradle](https://gradle.org/) build tool

 ## Application Requirements